oceanprotocol/docs/building-with-ocean/asset-hosting.md

 **Step 3 - Access the Object URL on S3 Bucket**

 By default, the permissions of accessing the file from S3 bucket are set to private.
-In order to publish an asset on the market, the S3 URL needs to be public.
+To publish an asset on the market, the S3 URL needs to be public.
 This step shows how to set up access control policies to grant permissions to others.

 **Editing permissions**